Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Deploy to Azure Automation is highlighted in the AzureRM.Network page.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image53.png "AzureRM.Network blade")

 13. Enter your Azure credentials when prompted.
-Back in the Azure Portal Azure Automation blade, select the BCDR automation account created previously and click **OK**.
+Back in the Azure Portal Azure Automation blade, select the BCDR automation account created previously and select **OK**.

     ![Screenshot of the Import blade with the Azure Automation account highlighted.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image54.png "Import blade")